Anaya is a long-time online writer who holds a degree in literature.

 This is a broad, informative, and clearly articulated study on the history and debate regarding the usage of the term metafiction and its associated literary devices.
 Engler discusses the impact of metafiction on both writers of fiction as well as readers, providing a synopsis and critique of a sample of works considered to be metafiction, as well as works on metafiction as a subject.
 Engler also provides a discussion of Patricia Waugh’s book on metafiction, a work often cited yet rarely critiqued.

 "Mind over meta: a narcissistic prefix" - William Safire

 The New York Times.
 26 Dec.
 2005: OPINION

-This short newspaper article provides a brief explanation of the popularity of the term metafiction, and its base meta by Safire, a journalist, author, and notably a Pulitzer-winning longtime contributor to the New York Times.
+This short newspaper article briefly explains the popularity of the term metafiction and its base meta by Safire, a journalist, author, and notably a Pulitzer-winning longtime contributor to the New York Times.
 Safire is well known for his series on the etymology of popular words and phrases.

 While intended towards the casual reader interested in the linguistic theory behind popular phrases, a bit of interesting insight into, as well as quotes regarding, the connotations related to the term are provided, both positive and negative.
 The claim is made that the terms meta and metafiction are vehicles primarily created by literary critics, though only as an opinion.